telestrial/Self-Guided-BootCamp/README.md

  This repo's code is a representation of the work involved in a self-guided study of coding with the intention of career placement after 4-6 months time.
 It may involve several different courses, but, for now, includes work from The Web Developer Bootcamp 2021 found here: https://www.udemy.com/course/the-web-developer-bootcamp/

  # Zero-Code Days
- This will outline days in which there was considerable work but no code to commit.
+ This will outline days in which there was considerable work but no code was written to file.

  06/02/2021: MongoDB Introduction